Djusk8/Tele2Slack_Bot/README.md

 # Requirements:

 * [telethon](https://github.com/LonamiWebs/Telethon) for
-* [imageio](https://github.com/imageio/imageio) to extract image from gif attachments
 * [requests](https://requests.kennethreitz.org/en/master/) to send post's to Slack using Incoming Webhooks

 # Limitations:

 While Slack Incoming Webhooks can be used to send text messages only:
 * it's impossible to attach any file to message.
-All images uploaded to [imgbb.com](https://imgbb.com/) photo hosting and added to message as url.
+All images uploaded to [imgbb.com](https://imgbb.com/) photo hosting and added to message as url
-If any video or gif attached to telegram message, the first frame is extracted from the media and added to Slack message like photo-url
+* any other attachment won`t be added to Slack message
 * if the original telegram message will be edited or deleted nothing happens with the appropriate slack message

 # TODO